WHAT IS THE REENTRY

 “Gate Money” refers to the money someone receives upon release from incarceration.
 In New York, individuals released from prison receive residuals of their commisary accounts, not to exceed $200 dollars to facilitate their transition.
 This meager amount does not begin to address their most basic needs, such as food, housing, transportation, and job-hunting-related expenses.

-Research has shown that regular payments increase ability to secure stable employment, a leading indicator to reduce recidivism.
+Research has shown that interventions like Reentry Assistance increase ability to secure stable employment, a leading indicator to reduce recidivism.
 A temporary monthly stipend can help New Yorkers who have been long removed from the workforce to obtain the necessary documents for employment, enroll in career training and more - setting them up for long-term success and self-sufficiency.

 Key Messages